Vehicles overlaid on sunset.

 What About Hybrid & Electric Vehicles?
 Can You Tow Them?

-As you can see on our list above, there are many hybrids included (and several of the vehicles listed have all-electric variants).
+As you can see on our list above, there are many hybrids included (and several of the vehicles listed have all-electric variants - though its much, much rarer to see all-electric towed vehicles).
 Towing an electric or hybrid vehicle is, for the most part, no different than towing a gas-powered car.
 The only real differences to point out are:

 1. Almost all hybrid and electric vehicles will need a battery charger of some kind, as their parasitic drain is much higher than standard vehicles.